Tourism in Hong Kong: Birth tourism in Hong Kong

 In the years up to till 2012, birth tourism in Hong Kong had been increasing.
 Pregnant mainland women seeking to give birth in Hong Kong, specifically to benefit from the right of abode.
-Their parents came from mainland to give birth in Hong Kong, which resulted in their children gaining the right to abode and enjoy social welfare in the city.
+Parents came from mainland to give birth in Hong Kong, which resulted in their children gaining the right to abode and enjoy social welfare in the city.
 Hong Kong citizens expressed concerns that the pregnant women and babies put heavier burden on Hong Kong's medical system.
 Some of them even called mainland people "locusts" which take away Hong Kong's resources from locals.
 Over 170,000 new births where both parents were mainland people between 2001 and 2011, of which 32,653 were born in 2010.
 CY Leung's first public announcement on policy as Chief Executive-elect was to impose a 'zero' quota on mainland mothers giving birth in Hong Kong.
 Leung further underlined that those who did may not be able to secure the right of abode for their offspring in Hong Kong.